|Nutrition Facts (per serving)|

 - 4 teaspoons tamarind juice (made with a golf ball-sized lump of tamarind)

 - 3 small green chilies (very finely chopped: use only if you are making pakodas with banana chilies)

 - Dash salt to taste

-- Wash and pat dry all the pakoda chilies.
+Wash and pat dry all of the chilies.
 If you are using the hot pickling green chilies, you can reduce some of the heat by removing the seeds.
 Wear gloves while doing this to avoid your fingers burning.

 Make one slit along the length of the chilies (from just under the stem to just above the end of the chili) making sure you do not slit all the way till the bottom or cut through the other side of the chili.

 Now, stuff/fill the slit you made in the chili with the onion-spice-tamarind juice mix.
 Repeat for all the chilies.

 Heat the oil for deep-frying (on a medium flame) till it is almost smoking.